Last Updated: June 2022

 The Broward County Aviation Department (BCAD) launched a COVID-19 testing site at Fort Lauderdale-Hollywood International Airport (FLL) on December 9, 2020, in partnership with Nomi Health and Spirit Airlines.
-The testing service is open to consumers that can provide proof of travel plans to/from FLL on any airline.
-The Nomi Health-operated testing service is located in Terminal 3, pre-security on the lower level near baggage claim, and is accessible only from the curbside through Door 311 (follow directional signage).
+The testing service is open to consumers with proof of upcoming travel plans to/from FLL on any airline.
+The Nomi Health-operated testing service is located in Terminal 3, pre-security, on the lower level near baggage claim, and is accessible only from the curbside through Door 311 (follow directional signage).
 Regular operating hours are 7AM to 9PM daily, except when special holiday hours apply.
 To schedule an appointment, visit Nomi Health's FLL weblink.
-For questions about Covid-19 testing, screening results, or online appointment support, call 305-280-0441 or 833-483-1319.
+For questions about COVID-19 testing, screening results, or online appointment support, call 305-280-0441 or 833-483-1319.

 Frequently Asked Questions (FAQs)

 Q: When did the Nomi Health COVID-19 testing site at Fort Lauderdale-Hollywood International Airport (FLL) open?

 Q: What are the FLL testing site’s hours of operations?

 A: 7 AM to 9 PM daily except when special holiday hours apply

 Q: What types of COVID-19 tests does Nomi Health offer?

 A: Three types of tests are offered: Rapid Antigen, Polymerase Chain Reaction (PCR), and Rapid PCR